 The most success I have had with allergic and asthmatic patients is:

-1. Take Genesis Gold® as foundational support to help reprogram the hypersensitive immune system (one scoop per 50# body weight)
+1. Take Genesis Gold® as foundational hypothalamic support to help reprogram the hypersensitive immune system (4gms per 50# body weight)

 2. Load up with a natural systemic mast cell stabilizer at the beginning of the allergy season (I begin when the first daffodil blooms) and then lower the dose to the lowest maintenance to prevent symptoms.
 See my DMAR® NATURAL ALLERGY Treatment